 *soft & medium only

 The NSP product line consists of clays that contain higher percentage of wax components making the clays somewhat “tougher”.
 Available in Soft, Medium or Hard, these clays have good adhesive qualities, flexibility and length.
 Because they are “tougher” NSP tends to accept cut detail lines very cleanly, with no ragged edges.
-The surface texture of NSP will be somewhat “grabby” when compared to sulphur-based clays and even the NSP – Soft is rather firm by some people’s standards.
+The surface texture of NSP will be somewhat “grabby” when compared to sulfur-based clays and even the NSP – Soft is rather firm by some people’s standards.

 NSP is commonly used by artists for the creation of sculpture and is often used to fill cracks in industrial patterns or to build dams when making splash molds.
 Product designers who freehand sculpt also use NSP.